-The Code introduces changes in Accounting Policies which will need to be adopted fully by the Council in the 2021/22 financial statements.
-The Council is required to disclose information relating to the expected impact of the accounting changes on the financial statements because of adoption by the Code of a new standard that has been issued but is not yet required to be adopted by the Council.
+The Code requires changes in Accounting Policy to be applied retrospectively unless alternative transitional arrangements are specified.
+The Council is required to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted by the Code, and therefore not required to be adopted by the Council.